astampoulis/makam-paper-funpearl/makamcode/07-hindley-milner.md

 - something that picks out free variables from the local context
 - a way to turn something that includes meta-variables into a `forall` type

+\noindent
+Those look like things that we should be able to do with our generic recursion and with the reflective predicates we've been using!

 ADVISOR.
-OK.
+Indeed!
 So, I've done this before, and I need to leave for home soon, so bear with me for a bit.
 There's this generic operation in the Makam standard library, called `generic.fold`.
 It is quite similar to `structural_recursion`, but it does a fold through a term, carrying an accumulator through.
-Pretty standard, really, and its code is similar to what we've seen already.
+Pretty standard, really, and its code is similar to what we did already.
 I'll use it to define a predicate that returns *one* unification variable of the right type from a term, if at least one exists.

 ```makam